What is a composite door?

 What are the advantages of composite doors?

-Compared to wood, you get the same sturdiness and appearance with a composite.
-However, the composite’s purpose-built features offer several advantages.
+Composites offer the same sturdiness and wooden appearance of timber doors.
+However, the composite’s purpose-built features also offer several advantages.

 They’re more weather resistant

-One of the important aspects (especially in British weather!) is that composite doors offer better weather resistance than standard timber ones.
-A composite’s GRP (glass reinforced plastic) surface protects it against rain, while a wooden door can soak inwards and deform, thus losing integrity.
+One of the important aspects (especially in British weather!) is that composites offer better weather resistance than standard timber ones.
+With its GRP (glass reinforced plastic) skin, a composite is protected against rain by default, while an unprotected wooden door can soak up moisture, warping and decaying as a result and thus losing integrity.

-Single-layered wood doesn’t prevent heat from escaping your home; composites on the other hand, with their layered construction, including internal foam insulation and glass with warm edge spacer technology, does not allow an easy path for heat to escape.
+Single-layered wood isn't effective in keeping heat from escaping your home; composites on the other hand are designed to keep more heat indoors, with a multi-layered slab and glass with warm edge spacer bars making it harder for heat to escape.

 What is the origin of composite doors?